argonautproject/clinicalnotes/source/pages/guidance.md

 Note, DocumentReference.class is updated to DocumentReference.category in FHIR R4.

-### Add section on how we selected of DocumentReference (KEEP OR REMOVE?)

-* Include history of resources considered, plus a new resource
-* Discussion on flipping to think about different formats rather than resources. *
+### Resources to Exchange Clinical Notes

+The [FHIR Version {{site.data.fhir.version}}]({{site.data.fhir.path}}) specification includes several appropriate places to include clinical notes: Composition, ClinicalImpression, DocumentReference, DiagnosticReport, etc.

+* The [Composition] resource provides the basic structure to exchange [FHIR Documents].
+* The [ClinicalImpression] resource records a clinical assessment.
+* The [DiagnosticReport] resource records findings and interpretation of diagnostic tests.
+* The [DocumentReference] resource provides an index to clinical content.

+The developers of this guide also considered creating a new ClinicalNotes resource.

+While each of these Resources work well for a specific use case, they don't solve the Client question of 'Which Resource do I query to find all Clinical Notes?'.

+Rather then focus on the specific use cases, the designers considered the variability of Note format.
+For example systems use text, XHTML, PDF, CDA to capture clinical notes.
+This variability led the designers to select the [DocumentReference and DiagnosticReport](guidance.html#documentreference-vs-diagnosticreport) as an index mechanisms to the underlying content.

+A Client can query one of these resources and it will return a pointer to specific Resource or the underlying Binary content.
+Consider the following situation for a Discharge Summary Note.

+* System A supports the Discharge Summary as a Composition resource
+* System B supports the Discharge Summary as a CDA Document
+* System C supports the Discharge Summary as a PDF Document

+The following single query into DocumentReference supports all 3 scenarios:

+	GET [base]/DocumentReference?patient=[id]&type=http://loinc.org|18842-5

+The server returns either a pointer to the Composition or the Binary resource.
+If other more specific resources are developed for Clinical Notes systems can update their pointers to the new resource.

-### Add section on Clinical Notes vs ClinicalImpression (KEEP OR REMOVE?)
+#### Clinical Notes vs ClinicalImpression

 The [FHIR Version {{site.data.fhir.version}}]({{site.data.fhir.path}}) includes the [ClinicalImpression] resource to support the record of a clinical assessment.

 Taken from the Resource Definition:

-A record of a clinical assessment performed to determine what problem(s) may affect the patient and before planning the treatments or management strategies that are best to manage a patient's condition.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A record of a clinical assessment performed to determine what problem(s) may affect the patient and before planning the treatments or management strategies that are best to manage a patient's condition.
 Assessments are often 1:1 with a clinical consultation / encounter, but this varies greatly depending on the clinical workflow.
 This resource is called "ClinicalImpression" rather than "ClinicalAssessment" to avoid confusion with the recording of assessment tools such as Apgar score

-* How do systems expect to store and expose "Progress satisfactory, continue with treatment"?
-* Will use 7/18/2018 call to flesh out
+In existing EHRs, the clinical impression is often contained with in a broader note.
+The Argonauts didn't find the boundary between a clinical note and ClinicalImpression clear enough to include in the initial design to share Clinical Notes.

 ### Future Work